Go Back

 • Have a slow cooker switched onto low and waiting.

-• Heat 2 tablespoons of the canola oil in a large skillet over medium-high heat.
-Slice the pork loin into 4 or 5 large chunks.
+• Heat 2 tablespoons vegetable oil in a large skillet over medium-high heat.
+Slice the 1½ pounds seasoned pork loin filet into 4 or 5 large chunks.
 When the oil is hot add in the pork and sear it all over, using tongs to turn the pieces.
 Once seared remove the pork pieces to the slow cooker.

 • Add ½ cup of water to the skillet to deglaze the pan, scraping up the browned bits.
 Pour this liquid into the slow cooker over the pork.